-A boutique hotel is a hotel establishment with less than 100 rooms, personalized service, and a stylish aesthetic.
+A boutique hotel is a type of hotel that has less than 100 rooms, personalized services, and a stylish aesthetic.
 Although boutique hotels are smaller than regular hotels, guests do not feel like there is any shortage in amenities offered at these quaint getaways.
 Keep reading to learn more about what boutique hotels have to offer!

 - Upscale Design - The outside of a boutique hotel is usually quaint and historic or modern and contemporary.

-- Personalized Service - Look forward to customized toiletries and individualized amenities when you stay at a boutique hotel.
-You might even be greeted by name when you enter!
+- Personalized Service - Allow your guests to customize their toiletries and amenities when they stay at your boutique hotel.
+You can make your business stand apart by greeting guests by name upon arrival.

-- Local Culture - Wherever you choose to travel, the boutique hotel you choose to stay in will help you acclimate to the local culture.
-Whether it's with local artwork, free bicycles for you to ride around town, or a few brochures that give insight to townie secrets, you'll feel like you've been there before.
+- Local Culture - Wherever your boutique hotel is, it should help your guests acclimate to the local culture.
+Whether it's with local artwork, free bicycles for your customers to ride around town, or a few brochures that give insight to townie secrets, they should see the best of the best.

 Differences Between a Boutique Hotel and a Traditional Hotel

-Besides being much smaller in size than regular hotels, there are multiple characteristics that set a boutique hotel apart from many other types of hotels offered across the globe.
-We have rounded up all of the traits that make boutique hotels so different from the rest.
+Besides being much smaller than regular hotels, there are multiple characteristics that set a boutique hotel apart.
+We have rounded up all of the traits that make boutique hotels so different from the rest:

 - Usually has 1 to 100 rooms

 - Focuses on current trends

 - Employs less staff because of smaller size

 - Offers more free amenities like bottled water and snacks

 - Each room can be individually decorated with different themes